ZhouyangX/CardioXplorer/README.md

 ## Publications
 The design and validation are described in the following publication:
-Reference article - Details to be added upon acceptance
+Reference article - Details to be added upon paper acceptance.

 ## License
 The contents of this repository are made available under the CC License.
 See LICENSE for details.